Choosing an AI for RPGs

 What is the best AI for a role-playing game?

-For a one-off scene, almost any modern frontier model writes well.
+For a one-off scene, almost any capable model writes well.
 For a real campaign, the best AI is the one with the best memory system around the model.
 A game that keeps your characters, places, and choices in persistent memory stays consistent over dozens of sessions; a raw chatbot with only a rolling context window forgets once the story scrolls out of view.

 Does a bigger or newer model make a better RPG?